 In my opinion, great innovators are born with a number of characteristics that make them a curious and open vision, and, above all, wonder about things that question the statu quo.
 They can also take risks in pursuit of their vision, dealing with uncertain environments as best they can.

 If these characteristics aren’t innate, they can also be learnt.
 Although, in order to activate them, you have to be able to make a transition from a more operational way of thinking (more common) to a more creative one at certain times.
 This is essential for innovating.

-Training and experience also help innovators to better analyse opportunities and risks, and stops them from being driven by their optimism, which, although sometimes it seems to be a little naïve, is crucial when embarking on adventures in which success isn’t guaranteed.
+Training and experience also create innovation, it helps innovators to better analyse opportunities and risks, and stops them from being driven by their optimism, which, although sometimes it seems to be a little naïve, is crucial when embarking on adventures in which success isn’t guaranteed.